CFOnatraY/oracle-fusion-data-migration-tools/tools/fix_tax_tool/README.md

 - `transaction_number_template.xlsx`: List of transaction numbers to process.
 - `output_log_invoice_patch.csv`: Stores a log of execution results.

+## 🔐 Environment Variables

+This tool depends on a `.env` file for Oracle Fusion credentials and endpoints.
+See the repository root for the `.env.example` template and setup instructions.

 ## Execution
 ```bash
 python fix_invoice_patch_flow.py